Continuous distribution - heart

 All members of the donation and transplantation community, including donors, patients and their loved ones, are encouraged to participate in these important values exercises.

 Participants in these values exercises will be presented with a pair of attributes that will be used to prioritize candidates.
 The participant must decide, if all else is considered equal, which of the two attributes is more important than the other when prioritizing a candidate for an organ.

-Learn more about the values exercises.
+- Learn more about Continuous Distribution and the exercise